HALO Trust

-The HALO Trust (Hazardous Area Life-support Organization) is a humanitarian non-government organisation which protects lives and restores livelihoods of people affected by conflict.
-HALO primarily works to clear landmines and other explosive devices left behind by conflict, as well as to promote stability and prosperity.
+The HALO Trust (Hazardous Area Life-support Organization) is a humanitarian non-government organisation which primarily works to clear landmines and other explosive devices left behind by conflicts.
 With over 10,000 staff worldwide, HALO has operations in 28 countries.
-Its largest operation is in Afghanistan, where the organization continues to operate under the Taliban regime that took power in August 2021.
+Its largest operation is in Afghanistan, where the organisation continues to operate under the Taliban regime that took power in August 2021.

-HALO's global headquarters are located in Thornhill, Dumfries and Galloway, Scotland, United Kingdom.
-HALO has offices in Salisbury, UK, Washington, D.C. and The Hague, Netherlands.
+HALO's global headquarters are located in Thornhill, Dumfries and Galloway, United Kingdom.
+HALO has offices in Salisbury, UK, Washington, D.C., US and The Hague, Netherlands.

 History

 The organisation was founded in 1988 by Guy Willoughby, former junior officer in the Coldstream Guards and Colin Campbell Mitchell, a British member of Parliament, former colonel in the British Army, and his wife Sue Mitchell.
 Willoughby won the Robert Burns Humanitarian Award in 2009.
 HALO's first programme began operations in Afghanistan, clearing landmines left by the departing Soviet military.
 The next major programme to open, in 1991, was in Cambodia.
 HALO attracted global coverage in January 1997 when Diana Princess of Wales visited a minefield being cleared by HALO employees in Huambo, Angola.